mlund/faunus/docs/_docs/install.md

 All options selected when configuring faunus will be applied to `hello` as well, and changes to the faunus code base will trigger re-compilation upon running `make`.

+## Creating a conda package (expert)

+To create a precompiled package for Anaconda, do the following steps:

+1. `conda install conda-build anaconda-client`
+2. cd to the `scripts` folder
+3. run `conda-build .`
+4. Log in to your conda account with `anaconda login`
+5. Submit your package with `anaconda upload ...` (see output from 3.)
+6. Instead of 4-5, install locally with `conda install -c USERNAME faunus --use-local`